fastoch/Networking/Computer_Networking.md

 The NAS is a specifically designed network appliance that has been configured to store data more efficiently than standard
 storage methods.

-The difference is that a NAS is a data storage appliance that is placed on a network, while a SAN is a network of data storage
+The difference is that **a NAS is a data storage appliance that is placed on a network, while a SAN is a network of data storage
 devices.
-It is not uncommon for a SAN to containt multiple NAS devices.
+It is not uncommon for a SAN to contain multiple NAS devices**.

+With all of that data storage capabilities, several technologies have been developped to ease the transmission of that data.

+### Fibre channel (FC)

+- A high-speed network technology originally developed to operate over fiber optic cables only.
+- The standards have been modified to allow the use of copper cabling in conjunction with the fiber.
+- commonly used to connect SANs
+- uses Fibre Channel Protocol (FCP) as its transport protocol to transmit SCSI commands to storage devices like NAS appliances.

+>[!note]
+>SCSI = small computer system interface

+### Internet SCSI (ISCI)

+- An IP-based networking standard used to connect data storage facilities and SANs.
+- allows SCSI commands and processes to take place over long distances

 ---
 EOF